-With Android Pay expanding across geographies and form factors, it is clear that banks must work to develop, define and evolve their strategies.
-But to do so, they must fully understand the key market drivers, the underlying technologies and the benefits Android Pay can deliver to consumers and banks across the payments ecosystem.
+With Google Pay expanding across geographies and form factors, it is clear that banks must work to develop, define and evolve their strategies.
+But to do so, they must fully understand the key market drivers, the underlying technologies and the benefits Google Pay can deliver to consumers and banks across the payments ecosystem.

-Find out how banks, payment schemes and processors can work with Rambus to integrate with Android Pay.
+Find out how banks, payment schemes and processors can work with Rambus to integrate with Google Pay.